Yamaha

 An adjustable-height bench helps maintain proper posture during long practice sessions.

-The ES-520 edges ahead in Night Practice and Touch Reality and Value.
-Choose the ES-520 if you prioritize quiet practice.
+The FP-E50 edges ahead in Touch Reality.
+The DGX-670 costs $151 less.
+Choose the FP-E50 if you prioritize realistic touch.

 Read more →The $500–$1,000 range is where digital pianos get genuinely good.
 This is the sweet spot — where key actions start to feel convincing, speakers become room-filling, and you get features that actually matter for your progress.
 If you can stretch your budget to this range, you'll get an instrument that can carry you from your first lesson through years of playing.